Membership Service Providers (MSP)

 In addition to verification related parameters, for the MSP to enable the node on which it is instantiated to sign or authenticate, one needs to specify:

-• The signing key used for signing by the node (currently only ECDSA keys are supported), and
+• The signing key used for signing by the node, and

 • The node’s X.509 certificate, that is a valid identity under the verification parameters of this MSP.